nikitavoloboev/data/hardware/cpu/cpu.md

 - [Reverse Engineering the M1 (2021)](https://www.youtube.com/watch?v=espRmO41Bg4)
 - [What can you do with an ISA specification?
 (2021)](https://alastairreid.github.io/uses-for-isa-specs/)
 - [JDH-8](https://github.com/jdah/jdh-8) - Fully custom 8-bit minicomputer with a unique architecture.
+- [Performance Ninja Class](https://github.com/dendibakh/perf-ninja) - Online course where you can learn to find and fix low-level performance issues, for example CPU cache misses and branch mispredictions.